optimalbrew/espChat/readme.md

 The initial code was generated from replit using this prompt.
 "make me an app to learn conversational spanish using a local LLM model such as llama3.2 from ollama for conversations with the agent.
 Use some text to speech software to convert the agent's response into audio so I can practice listening conversation"

 The Flask app uses Google TTS. intial version didn't work, bcos the replit env does not actually run ollama.
 When informed, it modified the code to use openAI API instead for LLM backend.
 For that, it asked for an OpenAI API key.
 I want to run this app locally - using ollama.
+Which is what the current version does.
+However, it still  needs a web connection for the TTS.
+This can be replaced with something like PiperTTS - but had problems installing it on MacOS on Apple silicon (dependency piper phenomenize).

 ## Features